Shakti Peethas

 1. Shankari

 The Shakti Peetha is located in Trincomalee, Sri Lankan.
 It is thought to be the location of Goddess Sati's groin.
 There is little information about the goddess iconography because the original temple was destroyed by Portuguese invaders.
-However, a popular internet calendar image of the goddess depicts her with eight hands carrying a chakra, stick, mace, beads, sword, bow, and trident, as well as one hand in the Abhay mudra.
+She is depicted with eight hands carrying a chakra, stick, mace, beads, sword, bow, and trident, as well as one hand in the Abhay mudra.

 4. Chamundeshwari